 Just know this, all straight and LGBTQ readers: cleaning your butt doesn’t make you gay or bisexual — we promise.
 You can clean your butt.
 You have our blessing.
 We won’t tell.

-This incredibly weird tale comes on the heels of all sorts of new labels for guys eager to avoid labelling themselves as gay or bi: there’s “androphiles” for so-called ‘alt-right’ gay men who dislike stereotypically gay things (like shopping) and “g0ys” for misogynist homosexuals who fear anal sex.
+These incredibly weird tales come on the heels of all sorts of new labels for guys eager to avoid labeling themselves as gay or bi: there’s “androphiles” for so-called ‘alt-right’ gay men who dislike stereotypically gay things (like shopping) and “g0ys” for misogynist homosexuals who fear anal sex.
 Also, straight guys who want to have gay sex without all the associated social stigma just call it “buddy baiting” and “buddy sex.”
 Cute.

 Are you gay enough to continue wiping butts?
 Let us know!